HomeDev GuideAPI Reference

 REST API

-Optimizely Search & Navigation is built using the Elasticsearch search engine.
+Optimizely Search & Navigation uses the Elasticsearch search engine.
 The Optimizely Search & Navigation API enforces several conventions and restrictions to be aware of, such as adding mappings (automatically handled by the conventions) and adding and removing indexes.

 Integration

 Optimizely Search & Navigation is the foundation for search functionality in CMS and Optimizely Customized Commerce.
-It is integrated using a .NET-based client API, and interaction with the REST API through JavaScript is done using JSON.
+A .NET-based client API integrates it and interacts with the REST API through JavaScript using JSON.
 However, Optimizely Search & Navigation is not limited to being used from .NET.

 🚧